Urban Development (MPl)

 Toronto will become your living laboratory.
 Studios, internship placements and research opportunities maximize connections with the city we live in.

-Multidisciplinary centres such as the Ryerson City Building Institute, external link and the Centre for Urban Research and Land Development will engage you with critical urban challenges, alongside a community of experts, citizens and advocates.
+Multidisciplinary centres such as the City Building Ryerson and the Centre for Urban Research and Land Development will engage you with critical urban challenges, alongside a community of experts, citizens and advocates.

 Our graduates work at the cutting-edge of contemporary urban design and planning, actively shaping the future of our cities.